 A travel eSIM relies on these networks through agreements, so in urban areas, you'll have plenty of speed for maps, streaming, and video calls.
 The signal only weakens where it's logical: in the middle of the desert during a safari, far from the road.
 For the bulk of your trip (city, Marina, Palm, Abu Dhabi), you'll have fiber in your pocket.

-If you want to know how this technology works without a physical card, we explain it in what an eSIM is.
+If you want to know how this technology works without a physical card, we explain it in what an virtual eSIM is.

 | Traveler profile | Days | Recommended data |